skyaxe97/tp/docs/DeveloperGuide.md

 Each of these components are expanded on in more detail in their respective sections.

-Figure 2 illustrates the Sequence diagram for how each class interacts with one another through an example  “addDeadline” command.
+Figure 3.1-2 illustrates the Sequence diagram for how each class interacts with one another through an example  “addDeadline” command.

-_Fig 2.
-Sequence diagram of “addDeadline”._
+_Figure 3.1-2 Sequence diagram of “addDeadline”._

 ### 3.2 Components